 - A. A minimum of 30 units in approved courses numbered 100 or above.
 Thirty units must be earned within the seven-year period immediately preceding the date when all of the requirements for the degree are completed.
-In unusual circumstances, the student may petition for an extension of time.
-A student may be required to validate courses outside the seven-year period for recency by comprehensive examinations over their content or by substituting other approved courses (already completed or to be completed) for outdated courses. - B. A minimum of 12 units must be in 200-numbered courses. - C. A minimum grade point average of 3.0 (B) on all postgraduate work taken at this college for the master's degree, including courses taken to remove deficiencies.
-Credit for courses in which a grade lower than "C" is received cannot be used to satisfy requirements for graduate degrees. - D. 12 units must be earned after advancement to candidacy. - E. Not more than a total of six units may be in special study courses, 199 and 298.
+A student will be required to validate courses outside the seven-year period for recency by comprehensive examinations over their content or by substituting other approved courses (already completed or to be completed) for outdated courses. - B. A minimum of 12 units must be in 200-numbered courses. - C. A minimum grade point average of 3.0 (B) as follows: - (a) On all 100-numbered course work required to make up deficiencies. - (b) On all course work listed on the official master's degree program, including transfer courses and courses carried concurrently with or subsequently to transfer courses. - (c) On all 100-numbered courses taken at San Diego State College concurrently with or subsequently to the earliest course listed as a part of the official master's degree program. - D. A minimum of 12 units earned after advancement to candidacy. - E. Not more than a total of six units may be in special study courses, 199 and 298.
 2. TEACHING CREDENTIAL:

 Credentials are required only for the master of arts degree for teaching service.
 A student who desires to obtain this degree must hold a valid California day school credential (other than a provisional credential) or be a licensed teacher from another state with a minimum of one year of teaching experience, or complete all requirements for a California credential concurrently with the master's degree requirements.
 For an approved applicant preparing to teach or supervise in institutions not requiring teaching credentials, the credential requirement may be waived provided a minimum of 12 semester units of professional education is included in his graduate work.
 3. RESIDENCE:

-Applications must complete at least 24 units of their programs in residence at San Diego State College.
+Applicants must complete at least 24 units of their programs in residence at San Diego State College.
 4. ADVANCEMENT TO CANDIDACY:

 In addition to holding regular graduate standing in the Graduate Division, a student desiring advancement to candidacy for the master of arts degree must file a complete graduate program of study, approved by his graduate adviser, in the Office of the Graduate Division.
 A student will be considered for advancement to candidacy after (a) he has earned at least 12 units in his graduate program at this college with a minimum grade point average of 3.0 (B) or six units for graduates of San Diego State College, provided their undergraduate grade point average was at least 2.75; (b) he has removed all undergraduate deficiencies and has completed all departmental or divisional requirements; (c) he has attained satisfactory scores on the Graduate Aptitude Examination and, if applicable, the achievement examination (General Culture Test); (d) he has been recommended for advancement to candidacy by the department or division concerned; and (e) final approval has been given by the Graduate Council.
 Written notification of advancement to candidacy will be sent to the student from the Office of the Graduate Division.
 5. EXAMINATIONS:

 Prior to or during their first semester in residence, all students desiring the master of arts degree must take the Graduate Aptitude Examination.
 Students desiring the master of arts degree for teaching service must take the achievement examination in addition to the Graduate Aptitude Examination.
 Examinations required by departments are listed under departmental headings in Part Three, Fields of Study and Courses of Instruction.
-(See below for comprehensive examinations in Plan B.)
+(See below for comprehensive examinations in Plan B.) 6.
+THESIS:

-6. THESIS: